freeCodeCamp Scrapy Beginners Course Part 10: Deploying & SchedulingSpiders With Scrapyd

 To do this, there is a library called scrapyd-client that makes this process very simple.

-First, let's install scrapyd-client
+First, let's install scrapyd-client:

 pip install git+https://github.com/scrapy/scrapyd-client.git

-file, which should be located in your project's root directory.
+Once installed, navigate to our bookscraper project we want to deploy and open our scrapyd.cfg file, which should be located in your project's root directory.

 You should see something like this, with the "bookscraper" text being replaced by your Scrapy projects name: